DarienLibrary/website_content/content/_finished/summerreading/summer_reading_adults.md

 </div>

 #### Do I have to play online?
-* You may continue to pick-up print game cards at the library.
-We will have these available at the Library starting June 21st.
-You can also [download a PDF of the game card](https://dar.to/3x16ylS "download a PDF of the game card") and play.
+No, we would love to see you at the Library.
+Please stop by and pick up a game card from the Welcome Desk starting June 21st.
+Or if you prefer [download a PDF of the game card](https://dar.to/3vknW3M "download a PDF of the game card") and play.

-* Once you have completed three of the challenges, take a photo of your completed card with your contact information and email it to [vgrubbs@darienlibrary.org](mailto:vgrubbs@darienlibrary.org "Email Virginia") with the subject heading “Game Card” to enter the raffles.
+Once you have completed three challenges return the card to the Library or take a photo of your completed game card including your contact information and email it to [vgrubbs@darienlibrary.org](mailto:vgrubbs@darienlibrary.org "Email Virginia") with the subject heading "Game Card."

-* Once you complete a game card, you may print another card or pick up one from the Library and play again.
+Play again for more chances to win!
 <hr>

 #### Are the challenges the same online as what are on the physical game card I can pick up in the Library?